-So if it’s been less than 24 months since you opened or closed the Citi Prestige, Citi ThankYou® Preferred Card, or Citi Premier Card, you aren’t eligible to earn the bonus, even if you are approved for the card.
+So if it’s been less than 24 months since you earned a welcome bonus with or closed a Citi Prestige, Citi ThankYou® Preferred Card, or Citi Premier Card, you aren’t eligible to earn the bonus, even if you are approved for the card.

 Credit Cards Similar to the Citi Rewards+ Card

 The Citi Rewards+ card earns Citi ThankYou points which can only be transferred to travel partners if you also have either the Citi Prestige or Citi Premier card.
-The problem is getting this combo could take you 2 years because of the application restrictions I mentioned.
+The problem is that getting this combo could take you two years because of the application restrictions I mentioned.

-So if you’re looking for a no-annual-fee card that earn points that can be transferred to travel partners (when combined with the right partner credit card), you’ve got some other options.
+So if you’re looking for a no annual fee card that earns points that can be transferred to travel partners (when combined with the right partner credit card), you’ve got some other options.

 But your points can be worth a lot more if you have the Citi Prestige or the Citi Premier Card because with these cards, you’ll have the ability to transfer your points to Citi ThankYou’s airline partners.